vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week3/part1/readme.md

 Data Signal Settling: While the RTL model shows data settling instantly after reset, the GLS shows the data signals remaining in an unknown (X or Z) state for a slightly longer duration.
 This difference is expected at the gate level, as it reflects the actual propagation time required for the physical gates and flip-flops to stabilize after the reset signal is released.

+## Conclusion

+The synthesis and subsequent Gate-Level Simulation (GLS) successfully verified the structural and functional correctness of the VSDBabySoC design.
+The simulation confirmed functional equivalence: the gate-level netlist produced by Yosys generated the exact same periodic data patterns (RV_TO_DAC) and analog output waveform (OUT) as the original RTL model.
+This proves the logic translation was flawless.
+The only observable difference was in initialization: the GLS showed a slightly longer settling time (data remaining in the X state) after reset, which is an expected consequence of simulating the actual propagation delay through the physical gate structure of the reset network.
+This successful GLS validates the synthesized netlist and confirms the design is ready for physical implementation.